bigfix/developer.bigfix.com/site/pages/relevance/guide/client/registry.md

     </tr>
 </table>

-You can use predefined commands to query at runtime the list of reistered applications (`regapps`), the list of application currently running (`running applications`) and the list of most recently accessed applications (`recent applications`).
+You can use predefined commands to query at run time the list of registered applications (`regapps`), the list of applications currently running (`running applications`) and the list of most recently accessed applications (`recent applications`).

-**Note:**If you are using the QnA tool to test your relevance queries, you might need to close and re-open the program to get an updated list of running applications.
+**Note:** If you are using the QnA tool to test your relevance queries, you might need to close and re-open the program to get an updated list of running applications.

 ## Current user keys

-On target systems BigFix runs as LOCAL SYSTEM.
-To get the logged in user’s HKEY_CURRENT_USER value, you can search through the Logon keys for the name of the current user:
+On target systems, BigFix runs as LOCAL SYSTEM.
+To get the logged in user’s HKEY_CURRENT_USER value, you can search through the
+Logon keys for the name of the current user:

 {% qna %}
 Q: name of key whose ((it = name of current user as lowercase OR it starts with name of current user as lowercase & "@") of (it as string as lowercase) of value "Logon User Name" of key "Software\Microsoft\Windows\CurrentVersion\Explorer" of it) of key "HKEY_USERS" of registry